 The first stage of most addiction treatment plans is detox.
 This is where you actually break your body’s physical reliance on drugs and/or alcohol and allow yourself to go through withdrawal.
 Because physical dependency plays such a big role in drug abuse, detox is crucial to moving forward and entering recovery.
 The medical detox process is not necessarily an easy one, but it can be done when the right steps are taken.

 It all starts with having professional help at your side.
 While it may be tempting for some people to just quit cold turkey or to try detoxing in the comfort of their home, both of these can actually be quite dangerous (much less ineffective).
 It is important to be monitored by professionals who will help ease you off the substance as smoothly as possible.
 This is where medical detox comes in.

 What Is Medical Detox?

-Unlike traditional detox, which involves cutting the addicted person off from all substances (including standard medication), medical detox acknowledges the dangers of forcing the body to just up and cut off the substance.
+Unlike traditional medical detox, which involves cutting the addicted person off from all substances (including standard medication), medical detox acknowledges the dangers of forcing the body to just up and cut off the substance.
 Trained medical staff members supervise the patient and even administer medication as needed.

 Furthermore, any form of detox results in withdrawal symptoms, but more severe symptoms can occur when patients do not have medical intervention.
-Withdrawal symptoms here can be more than unpleasant — in some cases the body can even go into shock or cardiac arrest.
+Withdrawal symptoms here can be more than unpleasant — in some cases, the body can even go into shock or cardiac arrest.
 Medical detox can stop this from happening by easing symptoms more gradually through medication.
 Naturally, it’s also worth noting that having trained medical staff members on hand can instantly intervene if there are any dangerous physical reactions.